xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  To support zSpace, I added two new component types to xeogl:

- * [ZSpaceEffect](http://xeogl.org/docs/classes/ZSpaceEffect.html) - renders in quad-buffered stereo while updating the viewing and projection transforms off the zSpace WebVR device events.
+ * [ZSpaceEffect](http://xeogl.org/docs/classes/ZSpaceEffect.html) - renders its scene in quad-buffered stereo while updating the viewing and projection transforms off the zSpace WebVR device events.
- * [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) - a control to select and drag entities using the stylus.
+ * [ZSpaceStylusControl](http://xeogl.org/docs/classes/ZSpaceStylusControl.html) - an input control to select and drag entities with the stylus.

- Let's have a quick example to see how these are used.
+ Let's take a quick look at how these components are used.

-<br>First, I'll set up a 3D scene by importing a [glTF](https://github.com/KhronosGroup/glTF) model into xeogl, using a [GLTFModel](http://xeogl.org/docs/classes/GLTFModel.html) component:
+<br>First, we'll set up a 3D scene by importing a [glTF](https://github.com/KhronosGroup/glTF) model into xeogl, using a [GLTFModel](http://xeogl.org/docs/classes/GLTFModel.html):

  {% highlight javascript %}
  var model = new xeogl.GLTFModel({